xuthus83/pigallery2/MANPAGE.md

   --Server-Media-Video-transcoding-fps                   (default: 25)
   --Server-Media-Video-transcoding-codec                 (default: 'libx264')
   --Server-Media-Video-transcoding-format                (default: 'mp4')
+  --Server-Media-Video-transcoding-crf                  Constant Rate Factor.
+The range of the CRF scale is 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible. (default: 23)
+  --Server-Media-Video-transcoding-preset               A preset is a collection of options that will provide a certain encoding speed to compression ratio (default: 'medium')
-  --Server-Media-Photo-Converting-onTheFly              Converts photos on the fly, when they are requested. (default: true) --Server-Media-Photo-Converting-resolution             (default: 1080) --Server-Media-Thumbnail-qualityPriority              if true, photos will have better quality. (default: true)
+  --Server-Media-Video-transcoding-customOptions        It will be sent to ffmpeg as it is, as custom options. (default: []) --Server-Media-Photo-Converting-onTheFly              Converts photos on the fly, when they are requested. (default: true) --Server-Media-Photo-Converting-resolution             (default: 1080) --Server-Media-Thumbnail-qualityPriority              if true, photos will have better quality. (default: true)